VKasaraba/Incora_CodingCamp2021/CurrencyManager/README.txt

 -- How to download --
-If pull request was not merged yet, download from develop brach: git clone https://github.com/VKasaraba/Incora_CodingCamp2021.git --branch devel> Otherwise, git clone https://github.com/VKasaraba/Incora_CodingCamp2021.git Or download the zip archive and unpack it.
+If pull request was not merged yet, download from develop brach: git clone https://github.com/VKasaraba/Incora_CodingCamp2021.git --branch develop Otherwise, git clone https://github.com/VKasaraba/Incora_CodingCamp2021.git Or download the zip archive and unpack it.